Uranium

 Company Highlights

-• Skyharbour recently acquired the 73,294-hectare Russell Lake Uranium Project from Rio Tinto, which is a prospective exploration property strategically situated between the company’s Moore Uranium project (to the east) and Denison Mines’ Wheeler River project (to the west) in the eastern portion of the Athabasca Basin
+• Skyharbour recently acquired the 73,294-hectare Russell Lake Uranium Project from Rio Tinto, which is a prospective exploration property strategically situated between the company’s Moore Uranium project (to the east), Denison Mines’ Wheeler River project (to the west), and between Cameco’s Key Lake and McArthur River Projects in the eastern portion of the Athabasca Basin.

-• Joint venture with Orano Canada at the Preston Project.
-Orano successfully earned-in a 51 percent interest in the project by spending C$4.8 million in exploration costs and making cash payments totalling C$100,000
+• Joint venture with Orano Canada at the Preston project: Orano has earned a 51 percent interest in the project by spending C$4.8 million in exploration costs and making cash payments totalling C$100,000.

-• Another joint-venture was completed with Azincourt Energy at the East Preston Uranium Project.
-Azincourt earned-in a 70 percent interest by spending C$2.5 million on exploration, a cash payment of C$500,000 and issuing 4.5 million shares
+• Another joint venture was completed with Azincourt Energy at the East Preston Uranium Project.
+Azincourt earned a 70-percent interest by spending C$2.5 million on exploration, a cash payment of C$500,000 and issuing 4.5 million shares.

-• Skyharbour has five active earn-in option agreements with Valor Resources, Basin Uranium, Medaro Mining, Yellow Rocks Energy, and Tisdale Clean Energy, at the Hook Lake, Mann Lake, Yurchison, Wallee & Usam, and South Falcon East Projects, respectively
+• Skyharbour has six active earn-in option agreements with Valor Resources, Basin Uranium, Medaro Mining, Yellow Rocks Energy, Tisdale Clean Energy and North Shore Energy at the Hook Lake, Mann Lake, Yurchison, Wallee & Usam, South Falcon East and Falcon projects, respectively.

-• Skyharbour has a notable shareholder base including Denison Mines Corp (TSX: DML; NYSE:DNN), Sprott Uranium Miners ETF (URNM) ETF, Global X Uranium ETF (URA), Horizons Global Uranium Index ETF (HURA), Sprott Junior Uranium Miners ETF (URNJ) and significant insider purchasing such as David Cates (director) recently adding 600,000 of SYH to his portfolio
+• Skyharbour has a notable shareholder base including Denison Mines Corp (TSX: DML; NYSE:DNN), Rio Tinto (ASX:RIO) Sprott Uranium Miners ETF (URNM), Global X Uranium ETF (URA), Horizons Global Uranium Index ETF (HURA), Sprott Junior Uranium Miners ETF (URNJ), and significant insider ownership.

-• Led by a strong management team including:
+• Led by a strong management and geological team with track record of success

-• Skyharbour will continue to execute on its prospect generator model by acquiring projects at attractive valuations and forming joint-ventures to advance the secondary projects
+• Skyharbour will continue to execute its prospect generator model by acquiring projects at attractive valuations and forming joint ventures to advance secondary projects.

 CEO Interviews